 What is the purpose of work?
 If that sounds like a big question, that’s because it is.
 The answer is at once practical, historical, ethical and philosophical.
 But as young women emerge, rubbing their tired eyes red-raw after years of staring at screens in the name of side hustles and girlbossery, it’s one worth asking.

-According to Molly-Mae, the purpose of work is success.
-That’s why she recently faced a backlash for espousing a 'Thatcherite' doctrine when it comes to her work ethic.
+According to many influencers including the former Love Islander Molly-Mae Hague, the purpose of work is success.
+That’s why she faced backlash last year for espousing a 'Thatcherite' doctrine when it comes to her work ethic.
 "We all have the same 24 hours in the day," she told The Diary Of A CEO podcast.
 "If you want something enough you can achieve it," she went on, "it just depends on what lengths you want to go to get where you want to be in the future."

 You can get it if you really want, Molly-Mae said.
 Sounding just like the Iron Lady herself (who, famously, only needed four hours' sleep a night) when she said: "What is success?
 I think it is a mixture of having a flair for the thing you are doing, knowing that it is not enough, that you have got to have hard work."

-We now know that sleeping six hours or less a night leads to a greater risk of dementia in later life and that working all available hours won’t necessarily buy you a house.
+We now know that sleeping six hours or less a night leads to a greater risk of dementia in later life and that working all available hours won’t necessarily buy you a house (because, as the Women’s Budget Group notes, housing is now less affordable than ever for young women).
 As the reaction to Molly-Mae's comments demonstrates, there is a growing awareness that hard work is not necessarily enough to get you to where you want to be and, what's more, that success in and of itself is perhaps not the goal.

 There is a gap between young people's aspirations for work and the reality of their working conditions.